-This is a summary reflection note from our mission to Canada in September.
+This is a summary reflection note from the OECD’s mission to Canada in September.
 We are providing these notes to support knowledge-sharing and learning between countries on Indigenous economic development.

 During the mission we engaged with Indigenous communities in Ontario and Nunavut.
 The mission again reinforced the importance of place as a lens to understanding Indigenous economic development.
 We observed very different conditions for Indigenous communities between those close to metropolitan areas, and those in remote areas.
 As a result, very different policy responses Continue reading “Linking Indigenous communities with regional development: summary reflections from the second mission to Canada”